-The Lahey program is predominantly clinical in its focus, with a wealth of clinical material from which to derive practical educational experiences.
+Lahey’s fellowship in clinical cardiac electrophysiology is designed to provide comprehensive subspecialty training for individuals planning to pursue a career in this field.
+The program is predominantly clinical in focus, with a wealth of clinical material from which to derive practical educational experiences.
 After the satisfactory completion of this fellowship, the graduate will be capable of serving as an independent consultant and specialist in clinical cardiac electrophysiology.